TikTok future in US still uncertain after Oracle deal - A look at trending alternative RedNote

 Another TikTok alternative garnering interest is Skylight Social.

-“Skylight Social” searches are up 2300% in the last 3 months.
+“Skylight Social” searches are up 5700% in the last 2 years.

-Built on Blueksy's AT Protocol and backed by Mark Cuban, the new social platform officially launched on April 1st.
+Built on Blueksy's AT Protocol and backed by Mark Cuban, the new social platform officially launched on April 1st, 2025.

-As a result, the video-based app can instantly tap into Blueksy's growing 38 million-strong user base.
+As a result, the video-based app can instantly tap into Blueksy's growing 41 million-strong user base.

 Is RedNote the new TikTok?

 At the moment, the app is still geared firmly toward a Chinese audience.
-It will need to adapt quickly if it wants to attract and retain “TikTok refugees” from the US.
+It will need to adapt quickly if it wants to attract and retain more “TikTok refugees” from the US.

 RedNote is also not a completely obvious alternative to TikTok in terms of functionality.
-There are definite similarities, especially when it comes to elements like the integration of social commerce, but the platform was more frequently being compared to Instagram until very recently.
+There are definite similarities, especially when it comes to elements like the integration of social commerce, but the platform was more frequently being compared to Instagram until recently.

 Bluesky looks and functions almost exactly like X. Pixelfed is highly familiar to Instagram users.
 But RedNote is not trying to “replace” TikTok in the same fashion, so users looking for a direct alternative might be disappointed.